agential-ai/agential/CONTRIBUTING.md

 pipx -- version
 ```

 This should output the version if it has been installed properly.
-Then, to check for poetry installation, type in the command:
+Then, to verify the poetry installation, type in the command:

 ```
 poetry --version